Mastering the Phases of Endurance Running: A Guide to Building Your Training Block

 New runners will need a longer base season of about 6 months.
 Intermediate and experienced athletes will need anywhere from 6-8 weeks depending on their running base and years of experience.

 Because most of your mileage is easy, this is a great season to prioritize strength training.
-If you are new to lifting, this is a great season to start.
-Athletes can often manage two strength days during a pre-competition or race season, but during base building, you can increase this to 3 sessions and not worry about when to schedule your lifts since all of your runs will be easy.
+If you are new to lifting, this is the optimal time to start.
+Athletes can often manage two strength days during a prep or peak season, but during base building you can increase this to 3 sessions and not worry about when to schedule your lifts since a majority of your runs will be easy.

 Build or Preparation Phase: